Si Doel Anak Sekolahan: Plot

-Kasdullah, usually called Doel, is a native Betawi boy, trying to maintain the noble values of his family in the midst of the progress of the times and the city of Jakarta today.
-By his parents he was educated so that one day he could work in a large company and not follow in the footsteps of his father, Sabeni, who is an oplet driver.
+Kasdullah, commonly known as Doel, is a native Betawi boy who strives to uphold the noble values of his family in modern-day Jakarta.
+His parents have always encouraged him to work for a reputable company, unlike his father, Sabeni, who works as an oplet driver.

-In the second season, after graduating from college, Doel was again faced with the difficult problem of finding a job.
-He was accepted in several companies but was later banned by Sabeni after learning that Doel had to work outside Java.
-However, Doel is not discouraged, especially after befriending Sarah, a Indonesian-Dutch girl, who has a crush on him.
-On the other hand, Doel is also faced with Zainab, his childhood friend who is said to have been betrothed long ago.
-At the end of the second season, Sarah invites Doel and his family to vacation in Anyer.
+In the second season, Doel faces the challenge of finding a job after graduating from college.
+He secures employment at several companies but is later forbidden by his father from working outside of Java.
+However, Doel remains determined, especially after developing a close bond with Sarah, an Indonesian-Dutch girl who has feelings for him.
+Additionally, Doel finds himself entangled in a complicated situation with Zainab, his childhood friend to whom he was supposedly engaged.
+The season concludes with Sarah inviting Doel and his family for a vacation in Anyer.

-In the third season, Sabeni died due to an accident while returning from Anyer.
-Doel's life burden also increases, especially since he still doesn't have a job.
-In addition, the relationship between Doel with Sarah and Zainab is getting more interesting with various conflicts between the three.
-Nearing the end of the season, Doel finally got the job he hoped for but instead brought new problems.
-Doel must be willing to be sent abroad to France and Switzerland to learn new machining systems.
-Armed with the enthusiasm and affection of Sarah and also the blessing of Mak Nyak, Doel set out to carry out the task.
+The third season brings tragedy as Sabeni passes away in an accident during their return from Anyer.
+Doel's burden grows heavier, particularly because he remains unemployed.
+Moreover, the dynamics between Doel, Sarah, and Zainab become more complex, resulting in conflicts among the trio.
+Towards the end of the season, Doel finally secures the job he desired but is faced with new challenges.
+He is required to travel to France and Switzerland to learn new machining systems.
+Fueled by Sarah's love and Mak Nyak's blessings, Doel embarks on this task.

-In the forth season, after returning from Zurich, Switzerland, Doel still had to wait for a placement from the company where he worked.
-While waiting, he returned to driving the old oplet left by his father.
-On the other hand, Doel and Sarah's relationship is a bit strained, because Sarah is disappointed with Doel who secretly gives gifts to Zainab.
+In the fourth season, after returning from Zurich, Switzerland, Doel finds himself waiting for a new assignment from his company.
+In the meantime, he resumes driving the old oplet left by his father.
+However, tensions arise in Doel and Sarah's relationship due to Doel's secretive gift-giving to Zainab.

-The fifth season was marked by the death of Engkong Ali which then brought sorrow to the Doel family.
-In addition to sad news, a good news came from Atun, who in the near future will soon marry Karyo.
-Besides that, Doel finally got an assignment from his office, but this time he had to go to Kalimantan for a very long period of time.
-Sarah, who sincerely loves Doel, asks permission to come to Kalimantan by asking Doel to marry her.
+The fifth season is marked by the passing of Engkong Ali, which brings sadness to the Doel family.
+Amidst the sorrow, there is good news as Atun is soon to marry Karyo.
+Additionally, Doel receives a long-term assignment from his office, requiring him to travel to Kalimantan.
+Sarah, who genuinely loves Doel, requests permission to accompany him and asks him to marry her.

-The sixth season tells the story of Doel with his life as an office employee.
-His deployment to Kalimantan was temporarily postponed.
-On the other hand, he still can't choose between Sarah and Zainab.
-Zainab then married a man named Henry.
-In the last episode, Doel finally married Sarah.
+The sixth season delves into Doel's life as an office employee.
+His deployment to Kalimantan is temporarily postponed.
+Meanwhile, he continues to struggle with choosing between Sarah and Zainab.
+Eventually, Zainab marries a man named Henry.
+In the final episode, Doel finally marries Sarah.